rfinnie/jekyll-finnie/_posts/2016-12-18-sure-lets-encrypt.md

 So I started looking into Let's Encrypt.
 I had known about the project since it was launched last year, but didn't give it much thought until now.
-Primarily, I thought the project wouldn't be too useful as a new CA would take years to get into the major browser and OSes to the extent it would be viable.
+Primarily, I thought the project wouldn't be too useful as a new CA would take years to get into the major browsers and OSes to the extent it would be viable.
 Also, it had sounded like I needed to run an agent which took over configuration of Apache for me, something I did not want to do.

 Turns out I was wrong on both fronts.